top of page

 JOIN US AS WE LEARN MORE!

-As we learn about Catherine’s efforts and accomplishments, and read her memoirs and articles, plays, and speeches delivered over her lifetime, Catharine’s major initiatives are an example of ground-breaking leadership at a pivotal time in our country’s history.
+As we learn more about Catharine’s efforts and accomplishments, and read her memoirs and articles, plays, and speeches delivered over her lifetime, Catharine’s major initiatives are an example of ground-breaking leadership at a pivotal time in our country’s history.
+Use this website and our upcoming documentary film as a resource to similarly learn more about this remarkable woman.
+Perhaps it can inspire you or someone you know to be the next Catharine. â€‹

 Representing Catharine